batd-htplus/k6-lib/README.md

 # k6 Testing Framework

 A comprehensive, production-ready k6 testing framework that simplifies writing and maintaining performance tests.
-Built with TypeScript for type safety, this framework provides reusable components, utilities, and best practices.

-## What is This Framework?

-A **universal testing toolkit** for k6 that eliminates boilerplate code and provides:

-- **Ready-to-use components** for HTTP requests, authentication, and test data management
-- **Type-safe APIs** with full TypeScript support
-- **Flexible configuration** via environment variables and CSV files
-- **Automatic reporting** with HTML dashboards and detailed metrics
-- **Best practices** built-in for common testing scenarios

 ## Table of Contents